A Declaration by Pro-Life Physicians

 The federal Food and Drug Administration approved the pill for limited use in 1960.
 First generation pills allowed ovulation in 6.8% of menstrual cycles.13

-Because of health problems, the pill’s high levels of estrogen were reduced, but less estrogen allows greater breakthrough ovulation.
+Because it created health problems, the pill’s high levels of estrogen were reduced, but less estrogen allows greater breakthrough ovulation.

 After much study, a 1969 FDA Advisory Committee said the pill’s “high degree of contraceptive effectiveness [was] brought about through interference with several phases of the reproductive process.
-An influence on the hypothalamus … is probably responsible for the … inhibition of ovulation. … The second major effect is on the endometrium.
+An influence on the hypothalamus . . . is probably responsible for the . . . inhibition of ovulation. . . .
+The second major effect is on the endometrium.
 The progestin acts as an antiestrogen causing alteration in endometrial glands and as a progestin, causing pseudodecidual reactions.
 Both of these alter the ability of the endometrium to participate in the process of implantation.”
-(Emphasis added.)
 Longtime Planned Parenthood associate Dr. Lewis Hellman chaired the advisory committee, and Dr. Christopher Tietze of Planned Parenthood and the Population Council was a committee member along with other Planned Parenthood members.14

-Physician package inserts for the pill are still required in 1998, and they still use language that indicates the pill, Depo-provera and Norplant inhibit implantation.
+Physician package inserts for the pill are still required, and they still use language that indicates the pill and Depo-Provera inhibit implantation.
 These chemicals alter the lining of the womb (uterus) creating a hostile environment and thus make it harder for the tiny multicelled human being to implant in the wall of the womb.
 This constitutes abortion at approximately one week of life.
 There is no definitive medical agreement as to what percent of monthly cycles this occurs.

 We further declare that the so-called emergency contraceptive products being promulgated on the American people work in the same fashion and are also abortifacient.